Frequently Asked Questions and Answers

 - I am a M.S. student with the thesis option.
 Can I also do an internship?

 An internship can be a valuable part of a graduate program.
-Under a thesis option, you would need to meet all core requirements for the M.S. degree, including writing a thesis (for which you would enroll in AGEC 5000).
-You could use elective hours for an internship (for which you would enroll in AGEC 5010, and which your advisory committee must approve).
+Under a thesis option, you would need to meet all core requirements for the M.S. degree, including writing a thesis, which you would enroll in AGEC 5000).
+You could use elective hours for an internship, which you would enroll in AGEC 5010, and which your advisory committee must approve).
 Because of the time requirements for an internship, however, it is very important to closely consult with your advisory committee to be sure it will not detract from your thesis research.
 Although there are no overall restrictions on the total number of zero-ending classes, your advisory committee has to approve them.

 Assistantships/Costs